 - Our classes will make connections to core subjects including Common Core English Language Arts, Science, Social Studies, History and Math.
 Use our art classes to introduce topics, jumpstart writing, or reinforce learning.
 Advocates note that reading a text is much the same as “reading” a painting: viewers analyze the structure, theme, symbolism, historical context.

-- Art activities foster skills in ways no other subject can, helping students to think creatively, solve problems, and express themselves in unique ways.
+- Art activities help students to think creatively, solve problems, and express themselves in unique ways.

 - Students who participate in the arts have been shown to do better in school overall.
 According to a study by the NEA, “Eighth graders who had high levels of arts engagement from kindergarten through elementary school showed higher test scores in science and writing than did students who had lower levels of arts engagement over the same period.”